Camponotus maculatus – Colony with queen and workers

 Type of natural nest: Builds its nest in the ground, under stones or in dead wood.

-Substrate: Pre-dug nest or sand mix.
+Substrate: Pre-dug nest or sand mixture.

 Plants: No particular interaction.
 Avoid the use of substrate for plants.